royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

    (pqtl_env) $ python pyqtl_mapper.py --snp_file_location ${snp_loc} --probe_file_location ${probe_loc} --snp_positions_file_location ${snp_anno} --probe_positions_file_location ${probe_anno} --use_model linear --output_location ${result_loc} --cis_distance 10000 --cis True

 This could take a little while to run.
-If you are having some problems getting everything to run, or if your laptop is having a particularly hard time doing the computations, the results are also in the unconfined_mapping.tsv.gz file `here <https://drive.google.com/drive/u/1/folders/1eU1RI9GjH9IQBGPWFMGW_IBcvKado4rH>`_
+If you are having some problems getting everything to run, or if your laptop is having a particularly hard time doing the computations, the results are also in the unconfined_mapping.tsv file `here <https://drive.google.com/drive/u/1/folders/1eU1RI9GjH9IQBGPWFMGW_IBcvKado4rH>`_

 There are some parameters that we glossed over.
 One is the cis distance.
 The cis distance defines what we think is 'close' to a gene (cis) and what we think is 'far' from a gene 'trans'.
 Another parameter is the cis parameter.
 This one tells the software to look at the cis or trans effects specifically.
 Here we chose cis.
 This combination of parameters means that we are looking at genetic effects within 10000 basepairs of each gene.